vapor/docs/docs/deploy/fly.md

 vapor new app-name
 ```

 This command will display an interactive prompt that will let you configure your Vapor project.
-It is recommended to select Fluent with a Postgres database type if you need a database; Fly makes it easy to create a managed Postgres database to connect your apps to (see the [dedicated section](#configuring-postgres) below).
+It is recommended to select Fluent with a Postgres database type if you need a database; Fly makes it easy to create a Postgres database to connect your apps to (see the [dedicated section](#configuring-postgres) below).

 The created project will contain a Dockerfile ready for use with Vapor and Fly.